dudupo/Academic/README.md

 code in which the dual cx equals cx yields a good quantum LTC.
 Furthermore, there is a reason to suspect that property 1 holds for any css code with some expansion property.
 Unfortunately, we still don't understand the recent construction enough to ask if the case above is possible.

+### Quantum version of FLP impossibility.
+We are trying to formulate reliability in a quantum distributed environment, hoping to reach a quantum version of Stren proof for the impossibility of doing a synchronic computation without a non-vanishing probability of non-terminating running.